 What does this mean?
 Tutoyer literally means to start using the informal word for you – tu – instead of the formal vous with someone.
 There is obviously no direct translation into English but it’s good to know that you probably shouldn’t ask someone of a much older generation if “on peut tutoyer?”

 What does it reveal?
 The use of the verb tutoyer reveals how traditional and formal the French language can be – which Anglophones often find hard to adapt to.
-Using vous with someone much older than yourself is deemed inappropriate, in the same way you’re expected to use vous with your boss or someone you don’t know in an informal manner.
+Using vous with someone much older than yourself is deemed appropriate, in the same way you’re expected to use vous with your boss or someone you don’t know in an informal manner.

 What does it mean?
 Un exutoire literally means “an outlet” in English, but in French it’s used to describe an activity you might engage in in order to keep your mind distracted from negative memories or feelings.
 For example, booking a holiday to somewhere far away in order to forget the past 18 months, might be deemed as un exutoire!